thesparrow/BoostrapProfile/README.md

 * A fully responsive layout
 * Responsive images, both for sizing and art direction
 * Customized themeing of the layout
+* Carousel animations

 Image credit to Splash

 ## How to view

 * Load the webpage in browser
-* App utilizes CDN for bootstrapping all the external libraries (just have internet connection)
+* App utilizes CDN for bootstrapping all the external libraries (must have internet connection)
-* go into mobile view on the browser and see the changes
+* go into mobile view on the browser and see the mobile friendly changes :)